jagprog5/dev-guide/README.md

 ### Overburdened Sink

 Suppose there are many sources and one sink.
 This could be over a network, or just following the flow through some code.
-The sources all do different things.
-They all handle some cleanup of upstream data, maybe some enrichment, transformation, and processing which is specific to each source itself.

 It is the responsibility of each source to coax its data into the form that the sink is expecting.
 It is not the responsibility of the sink to mangle everyone's